Written By: Jessica Anvar Stotz

 Ford Diesel Lawsuit Overview

-A class action lawsuit filed in December 2022 accuses Ford of selling thousands of diesel trucks with defective fuel injection pumps that can cause their engines to fail.
+In December 2022, a class action lawsuit was filed against Ford, accusing the automaker of selling thousands of diesel trucks equipped with defective fuel injection pumps that could lead to catastrophic engine failures.

 How do I know if my Ford Truck is affected?